 Positive thinking is widely advised, yet many people experience it as impractical.
 From a neuropsychological and psychoneuroimmunology perspective, this happens because Internal Dominant Focus (IDF) and allostatic state operate as closely linked regulatory mechanisms.
 When the Internal Dominant Focus is anchored in stress, the body simultaneously remains in a allostatic overload state.
 The mind remains exhausted by stress and the body produces unhealthy behaviour .
 In this fight/flight mode of surviving somehow, the amygdala and hypothalamic–pituitary–adrenal (HPA) axis dominate.
-Cortisol, adrenaline, and noradrenaline remain elevated, and prefrontal regulation weakens.
-Under these conditions, threat-detection neurons fire repetitively, and positive thinking cannot stabilize the system.
+Cortisol, along with the co-activation of noradrenaline and adrenaline, remains elevated, weakening prefrontal regulation and sustaining a threat-dominant neurophysiological state.

-Positive thinking becomes practical only when the brain and body are first shifted into a near-neutral or regulated allostatic state, allowing a temporary change in Internal Dominant Focus.
+Positive thinking becomes practical only when the brain and body are first shifted into a near-neutral or regualted allostatic state, allowing a temporary change in Internal Dominant Focus towards detachment or mindfulness .
 This transition is mediated by reduced cortisol, improved vagal tone, and stabilization of serotonin, GABA, and parasympathetic activity.
 Mindfulness and meditation facilitate this shift by calming limbic overactivation and restoring prefrontal–autonomic coordination.
 This state is not happiness; it is a temporary equilibrium that permits positive cognition to enter without being rejected by survival circuitry.

 From a neuropsychological standpoint, positive thinking is a top-down cognitive process governed by the prefrontal cortex.
 When internal dominant focus remains stress-based and allostasis remains dysregulated, limbic dominance overrides reasoning, and positive thoughts are experienced as unsafe or unrealistic.
 This is not psychological resistance but a predictable neurophysiological response to threat-based conditioning.